-5.2.4 MATTER
+6.2.4 MATTER

 Although discussions on the nature of the world can be traced to Classical Greece [10], these remained purely speculative.
 Plato's geometrical attitude to Nature was a stimulus to Kepler, Galileo and DesCartes.
 Even DesCartes made little progress beyond introducing his pernicious definition that a material body was an object having spatial extension but Boscovitch pointed out that any evidence for the impenetrable solid atoms of finite size could equally well serve as evidence for 'point atoms' surrounded by a region of intense repulsive forces.
 It was Newton's theory of gravity that required a more precise understanding that eventually resulted in his revolutionary proposal of tiny corpuscles with mass.
 He demonstrated that the mass of a large body acted gravitationally at its center even when it was constituted out of myriads of individual tiny point masses.
 Newton refused to speculate on either the nature of mass or gravity but proposed these as basic hypotheses.
 The Neapolitan jurist, Giambattista Vico pointed out in 1725 that DesCartes and Plato had deceived themselves in building their philosophy of nature on the timeless certitudes of geometry since mathematics is a totally, transparent human creation, unlike nature itself.
-It is for this reason that physics requires experimentation to uncover Nature's secrets, rather than rely on the deductive powers of the human mind (unfortunately forgotten by too many who rely on 'thought experiments').
+It is for this reason that physics requires experimentation to uncover Nature's secrets. rather than rely on the deductive powers of the human mind (unfortunately forgotten by too many who rely on 'thought experiments').
 After 1700, matter was viewed as: "inert, passive, uncreative, soulless and static" so that with the exceptions of dynamics and astronomy the recent 17th century amendments to the classical concepts of matter had been only marginal in their effects and had not greatly increased the explanatory power of the older tradition.
 Newton had hugely expanded the ancient atomistic model by adding remote attractions and repulsions, creating a mathematical model of the observations and discoveries of the previous 150 years.
-The present new theory extends the Newtonian tradition by positing point-masses (electrons) capable of remote attractions and repulsions between them combined in the same fixed proportions from their constituent parts.
+The present new theory extends the Newtonian tradition by positing point-masses (electrons) capable of remote attractions and repulsions between them.

+The great French chemist, Antoine Lavoisier (1743-1829) was central to continuing the scientific investigation of matter by showing that Newton's mass concept was equally important for understanding chemical reactions leading to the idea that chemical compounds always combined in the same fixed proportions from their constituent parts.
 This was explained by the radical theory of John Dalton (1766-1844), who turned Newton's atomic hypothesis into a theory of chemical composition.
 Dalton's Rules only involved the relative weights of atoms and molecules relative to some arbitrary standard like one atom of hydrogen or oxygen; their absolute masses were quite unavailable at that time.
 Avogadro proposed that all gases always contained the same number of unit particles.
 William Prout (1785-1850) soon proposed (in 1815) that only the hydrogen atom was fundamental and was the basis for all the other chemical elements.
 This hypothesis later influenced Rutherford, who named the nucleus of the hydrogen atom: the proton.
 It also influenced J.J.
 Thomson in viewing the electron as the fundamental unit of all matter: an insight shared by this programme.